shybovycha/shybovycha.github.io/_drafts/2025-03-27-modal-text-editors.md

 Something I did not realize until writing this blog is that there are some really useful default keybindings for insert mode, like `Ctrl+w` to delete the previous word, `Alt+w` to delete the next word, `Ctrl+k` to delete to the end of the line and `Ctrl+x` to trigger autocomplete.

 One annoying thing about Helix is the buffer picker (available via `<lead>b`) - it shows the list of open buffers (files).
 It does not appear to be sorting the elements of the list and the first element is always the _current buffer_.
 This is not really helpful if you want to quickly go the previously edited file.
 To make things worse, it does not seem to have any configuration around it, so the behaviour is pretty much set in stone.

+I also am still missing one feature which made me try NeoVim in the first place, which is [`flash.nvim`](https://github.com/folke/flash.nvim) for quick jumps on the screen.
+Helix team did add something similar to `HopWord` command from [`hop.nvim`](https://github.com/smoka7/hop.nvim), called `goto_word`, available via `gw` key shortcut.
+But unlike `hop.nvim`, Helix implementation is barely configurable (you can only configure the alphabet used for making labels) and comes with just one mode - `HopWord`.
+Additionally, it enforces exactly two-character abbreviations (jump labels).
+I thought this is rather limiting and since Helix is an open-source project, I decided to implement a behaviour similar to `leap.nvim`, since it is much less obstructive (it does not cover your entire screen in labels, making it super hard to figure out where you want to jump) and it allows to narrow down the places to jump by having prefix search.
+So I raised a [PR](https://github.com/helix-editor/helix/pull/14644) and a [suggestion discussion](https://github.com/helix-editor/helix/discussions/14653) on Helix Github repo.
+To which the team just said "we don't want it" and dismissed the proposal:

+> We made intentional choices when implementing the goto_word behavior.
+We were quite aware if the nvim plugins.
+We are not going to replace or add alternative commands

+One comment pointed to the plugin system when it is available:

+> I'm not inclined to add more jumping commands as core Helix commands like gw.
+There are a lot of different spins on jumping functions in Neovim plugins and I believe that future work should be done in plugins (once available) rather than as core faetures.

+For context, plugin system has been [discussed](https://github.com/helix-editor/helix/discussions/3806) for over three years (as the moment of this writing, since September 2022) and apparently has been [worked on](https://github.com/helix-editor/helix/pull/8675) for over two years (since October 2023).
+So I have no hope of seeing it released in the near future.

 Here is my condensed cheatsheet of key shortcuts I use in Helix: